Warranty & Service··12 min read

 Paper Registration: A 10% Solution

 Warranty registration cards — still used across many durable goods categories — generate response rates below 10%.
-Even when manufacturers mail or email reminders, the friction of manual registration defeats the exercise.
-The 90% of owners who never registered are invisible when a recall is issued.
+Even when manufacturers send follow-up reminders by mail or email, the friction of manual registration defeats the exercise.
+The 90% of owners who never registered are completely invisible when a recall is issued.
+Digital registration via QR code at unboxing raises that number substantially, but only if it is designed into the product experience from the beginning.
+Registration bolted on as an afterthought — a card in the box, a URL buried in the manual — performs no better than the paper card it replaced.
+The registration mechanism must be immediate, frictionless, and tied to a specific serial number to produce the owner data that makes recall notification possible.

 Retailers Won't Share the Data

-Retailers protect customer data as a competitive asset.
-They have no contractual obligation — and no commercial incentive — to hand buyer lists to manufacturers.
-Amazon will not tell a power tool brand who bought 40,000 units of a drill with a defective chuck.
-Best Buy will not share contact details for customers who purchased an affected refrigerator model.
-The manufacturer is left to rely on media announcements, CPSC postings, and the hope that affected owners happen to see them.
+Retailers treat customer data as a competitive asset.
+They have no contractual obligation and no commercial incentive to hand buyer lists to manufacturers.
+Amazon will not tell a power tool brand who purchased 40,000 units of a drill with a defective chuck.
+Best Buy will not share contact details for customers who bought an affected refrigerator model.
+The manufacturer is left to rely on media announcements, CPSC database postings, and the hope that affected owners happen to see them.
+That hope is not a compliance strategy.
+It is not a liability defence.
+And it is not something regulators are willing to accept as reasonable effort under frameworks like the EU's General Product Safety Regulation, which came into force in December 2024 and explicitly requires manufacturers to notify consumers directly when contact information is available.

 The Cost of a 20% Completion Rate